PigeonProtocolConsortium/pigeon-spec/message_format.md

  1. `author`: A user multihash indicating the author of the message.
 The public key will be used to verify the signature (found in the footer)
  1. `depth`: The order number of the current message.
 Since feeds are append-only, this number will only increase.
 The `depth` field ensures unique message signatures, even for successive duplicate messages.
  1. `kind`: Used by applications to determine the intent or "shape" of a message.
- 1. `lipmaa`: A [lipmaa link](https://github.com/AljoschaMeyer/bamboo#links-and-entry-verification).
-Points to a previous message multihash in the same feed that is computed using a [special function](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf).
-Some day, this will allow for partial verification of feeds.
-The field is currently required and verified for correctness, but it is not used in any clients.
  1. `prev`: The multihash of the previous message in the feed.
 Required for verifying the authenticity of a feed.